 The original software was implemented by Gary Chevsky from his own design.
 Warthen, Chevsky, Justin Grant, and others built the early AskJeeves.com website around that core engine.
 In late 2010, facing insurmountable competition from Google, the company outsourced its web search technology and returned to its roots as a question and answer site.
 Douglas Leeds was elevated from president to CEO in 2010.
+Ask.com is noted and most infamous for a malware toolbar that can be surreptitiously bundled in with legitimate program installations, and which generally cannot be removed from most common browsers once installed.
 Google.
 Google (Wikipedia) Google is an American multinational corporation specializing in Internet-related services and products.

-These include search, cloud computing, software, and online advertising technologies.
-Most of its profits are derived from AdWords.
+These include online advertising technologies, search, cloud computing, and software.
+Most of its profits are derived from AdWords, an online advertising service that places advertising near the list of search results.
 Google was founded by Larry Page and Sergey Brin while they were Ph.D. students at Stanford University.
-Together they own about 16 percent of its shares.
+Together they own about 14 percent of its shares but control 56 percent of the stockholder voting power through supervoting stock.
 They incorporated Google as a privately held company on September 4, 1998.
 An initial public offering followed on August 19, 2004.

 History Google's original homepage had a simple design because the company founders were not experienced in HTML, the markup language used for designing web pages.
 The domain name for Google was registered on September 15, 1997, and the company was incorporated on September 4, 1998.
 Growth.